WW Recipe of the Day: Crunchy Asian Green Salad

 Step 4: Place the salad over the lettuce leaves and sprinkle with optional cilantro or parsley.

-Recipe Notes, Variations & Substitutions
+Recipe Notes, Variations and Substitutions

 I used canned sliced water chestnuts for this salad.
 If you can't find them or are not a fan, sliced jicama, radish or even cucumber would work well instead.